 You assign a policy to a client computer through a group.
 Every group has exactly one policy of each protection type that is assigned to it at all times.
-Typically, you create separate groups for clients that run different platforms.
-If you put clients that run different platforms into the same group, be aware that each client platform ignores any settings that do not apply to it.
+Typically, you create separate groups for the clients that run different platforms.
+If you put the clients that run different platforms into the same group, each client platform ignores any settings that do not apply to it.

 Unassigned policies are not downloaded to the client computers in groups and locations.
 If you do not assign the policy when you add the policy, you can assign it to groups and locations later.
 You can also reassign a policy to a different group or location.

 Policies are assigned to computer groups as follows:

 At initial installation, the Symantec default security policies are assigned to the My Company parent group.